Temples of The Church of Jesus Christ of Latter-day Saints

 Temple History

-The Salt Lake Temple was the fourth temple built in Utah (though its construction was started first) and the first built in the Salt Lake Valley.
+The Salt Lake Temple was the fourth temple built in Utah Territory (though its construction was started first) and the first built in the Salt Lake Valley.

 The Salt Lake Temple was the only temple dedicated by President Wilford Woodruff.